Migraine & TMJ Disorder Treatment

 - Sensitive teeth

 - Facial pain

 - Worn down and chipped teeth

 A healthy and normal TMJ is quiet when it’s performing its function.
-A proper, balanced bite will ensure your jaw stays healthy and in it’s natural state.
+A proper, balanced bite will ensure your jaw stays healthy and remain in its natural state.

 Migraine Pain Relief

-Migraine headaches are often a common symptom of temporomandibular disorder (TMD), a condition where a misaligned bite causes improper jaw alignment.
-When the teeth don’t fit together properly, the muscles of the head and neck and joints that hold your jaw must compensate.
+Migraine headaches are often a common symptom of temporomandibular disorder (TMD).
+When the teeth don’t fit together properly, the muscles of the head and neck—along with the joints that hold your jaw—must compensate.
 They will work harder and go into spasm.
-Medication can be prescribed to mask the pain of a migraine.
-This however is just a temporary solution to control the symptom rather than treating the cause of the problem.
+Medication can be prescribed to mask the pain of a migraine; however, this is just a temporary solution to control the symptom rather than treating the cause of the problem.
 We can help determine if a link exists between the function of your jaw joints and your migraine headaches.

-Schedule an Appointment for Migraine Pain Relief & TMJ Treatment
+Schedule an Appointment for Migraine Pain Relief & TMJ Disorder Treatment